Patricia

 In fact, research shows that people who eat less than half of the recommended daily intake of carbohydrates are twice as likely to develop type 2 diabetes compared to those who get at least 50 percent of their carbs from whole grains.

-While there are plenty of different types of oatmeal out there, here are three of the best options for diabetics:
+When looking at oatmeal and diabetes, here are three of the best options for diabetics:

 Steel Cut Oatmeal